 - When the web layer is successfully published, click the Manage the web layer link at the bottom of the pane to access the web layer in your portal.

 If the web layer will be drawn from cache built automatically on the server, the web layer may not be viewable while cache generation is in progress.
 Click Jobs to view the cache status in the Job Status pane.

 You cannot share web imagery layers to Portal for ArcGIS 10.3.1 or earlier.

 You can share web imagery layers to ArcGIS Enterprise on Kubernetes 10.9.1 by referencing data from a registered data store.

 To access and share your data in the cloud, first you must create a connection to your cloud stores, access the data using the cloud store connection file (.acs), and follow the steps to share a web imagery layer.

 To share your data in the cloud, you can use one of the following options:

 - Share by referencing the data.

-- Share by copying all data, which downloads a copy of the data from the cloud, packages it, and uploads it to the federated ArcGIS Server.
+- Share by copying all data, which downloads a copy of the data from the cloud, packages it, and uploads it to the federated server running ArcGIS Server.